dboddie-canonical-work/disgorged-docs/flutter-applications.rst

        source: https://github.com/snapcraft-docs/super-cool-app
        flutter-target: lib/main.dart

-In this case, we have one: the *super-cool-app* source code, which is going to be built using the `flutter <the-flutter-plugin.md>`__ plugin.
+In this case, we have one: the *super-cool-app* source code, which is going to be built using the :ref:`flutter <the-flutter-plugin>` plugin.
 Parts can retrieve data from local directories, remote git repositories, or tarballs, and the Flutter plugin performs all the tasks necessary to build the code.

-See `Environment variables <environment-variables.md>`__ for details on locations you can use from within *snapcraft.yaml*.
+See :ref:`Environment variables <environment-variables>` for details on locations you can use from within *snapcraft.yaml*.

 Apps
 ~~~~